fledge-iot/fledge-filter-python35/docs/index.rst

 | |logview_1| |
 +-------------+

-Alternatively if you open the dialog for the service in the *South* or *North* menu items you will see two icons displayed in the bottom left corner of the dialogue that lets you alter the configuration of the service.
+Alternatively if you open the dialog for the service in the *South* or *North* menu items you will see two icons displayed in the bottom left corner of the dialog that lets you alter the configuration of the service.

 +-------------+
 | |logview_2| |